-Finally, it is noted that some groups have capitalized on their feedback on their first buyback operations to structure their M&A tech or investment approach.
-Some corporate venture funds are thus born of this observation, the corporates also considering the taking of minority shareholding as an alternative more suited to certain situations than taking control.
+Finally, we observe that some groups have capitalized on their feedback on their first buyback operations to structure their M&A tech or investment approach.
+Some corporate venture funds are thus born from this observation, the corporates also considering the taking of minority shareholding as an alternative more suited to certain situations than taking control.

 Read also how to Check the “cultural fit before executing M&A deal.